 Double bedroom (5ft bed) with TV, heritage roof lights, original stripped pine floor and en-suite shower room with double cubicle (power shower), LED lighting and toilet.
 Double bedroom with 5ft bed, feature cast-iron fireplace, heritage roof lights and en-suite shower room and toilet.
 Twin bedroom with bedsteads.
 Bathroom with double-ended bath and toilet.
 Original pine doors and beamed throughout.

 Wood-burning stove - fuel included.
 Electricity, oil central heating included (October - March £35 per week).
 Bed linen and towels included.
-Travel cot.
+Travel cot and highchair.
 Two TVs (Freeview).
 Two DVDs (small library).
 Stereo/CD (small library).
 LPG range included.
 Microwave.
 Washer/dryer.
 Dishwasher.
 Freezer.
 Broadband.
 Telephone (honesty box).

 Enclosed rear courtyard with steps to decked area; lawned front garden with pebbled patio area, furniture and harbour views.
 Barbecue.
 Off-road parking (for 4 cars).
 Cycle store.
 Unsuitable for the infirm.